Click on the ROTARIAN ACTION GROUP name to view its website.

 Rotarians are uniquely qualified to deliver sustainable solutions.
 They understand the culture and values of the local communities to which they belong.
 They are attuned to political considerations and can pinpoint problems before they become hurdles.

 The world is discovering that effective programs take 3 to 5 years to be sustainable – local community engagement and appropriate technologies are keys to success.
 Solutions need to consider complex realities: geography, geology, climate, local culture for example.
 Ensuring a project is based on best practices isn’t easy, requiring skills often not readily available to Rotary Clubs.

 Wasrag was created to provide the know-how, consistency and credibility essential to success over the long term.
 This has come together in a program called “Start with Water”.

-THE FOLLOWING ROTARIAN ACTION GROUPS CURRENTLY DO NOT HAVE A WEBSITE - CLICK ON THE TITLE OF THIS PAGE TO ACCESS THE ROTARY INTERNATIONAL WEBSITE FOR FURTHER INFORMATION
+see page THE FOLLOWING ROTARIAN ACTION GROUPS CURRENTLY DO NOT HAVE A WEBSITE - CLICK ON THE TITLE OF THIS PAGE TO ACCESS THE ROTARY INTERNATIONAL WEBSITE FOR FURTHER INFORMATION

 - DISASTER NETWORK OF ASSISTANCE ROTARIAN ACTION GROUP

 - GLOBAL NETWORK FOR BLOOD DONATION, A ROTARIAN ACTION GROUP